progammer/OkZoomer/README.md

 # OkZoomer
-Modern problems require modern solutions.
 Unfortunately, recent events - such as COVID-19 :( - have caused education to be adapted to a virtual format.
-An annoying problem I faced last semester was navigating through different portals (email, canvas, announcements) to retrieve Zoom meeting links.
+An annoying problem I faced last semester was navigating through different portals (email and canvas) to retrieve Zoom meeting links to my classes.
+Modern problems require modern solutions - so I built this chrome extension to mitigate this hassle.

-To mitigate this hassle, here is a Google Chrome Extension that serves as a portal to these classes.
+This is my first major project dealing in HTML/CSS/JS [apologizes for bad code], and I would appreciate anyone more experienced than me to review it.

 ## Workflow
 - Select the folder containing resources + manifest file for extension